-Whether you’re a seasoned hill walker, a speedy trail runner or you’re new to the outdoors, we’ll help you get kitted out so you can enjoy your favourite routes whatever the weather.
+Whether you’re a seasoned hill walker, a speedy trail runner or you’re new to the outdoors, this ultimate guide to layering will help you get kitted out so you can enjoy your favourite routes whatever the weather.

 Staying warm and dry is easy if you stick to the three-layer principle: